-The agricultural sector is responsible for over 10% of global man-made GHG emissions, while it is also a major driver of indirect emissions through the conversion of forests and other natural systems to farmland.
-Yet agricultural emissions are rarely included in corporate GHG emission inventories, often because of confusion surrounding appropriate accounting and reporting practices.
+The agricultural sector contributes over 13% of global man-made greenhouse gas (GHG) emissions1.
+It is also a major driver of indirect emissions through the conversion of forests and other natural systems to farmland.
+As interest has grown amongst agricultural companies in reporting these emissions, so has awareness of the associated challenges.
+These challenges include:

 - GHG reporting programs.

-- Governmental and non-governmental initiatives seeking to develop tools or metrics for assessing the climate impact of farms.
+- Governmental and non-governmental initiatives seeking to develop tools or metrics for assessing the GHG emissions from agriculture.

 |Draft - Agriculture Guidance||Oct 12|